JohnCoene/waiter/docs/waiter/advanced.md

 The `onShown` and `onHidden` arguments are callback functions.
 If `id` is `null` than a full-screen loading screen is shown.

-The function `waiter.hideWaiter` accepts two arguments, 1) the `id` and second the callback function.
+The function `waiter.hide` accepts two arguments, 1) the `id` and second the callback function.